-Tsavorite which is the most highly sought after variety of grossular garnet exhibits a vivid green colour and was discovered as recently as 1968 in Tanzania.
-In 1971 it was also discovered in Kenya and was subsequently named after the Tsavo National Park by American jewellery company Tiffany & Co who were the first to market it.
-Virtually all tsavorite is found in East Africa a region rich in vanadium which is the trace element that gives the mineral garnet and occasionally emerald their colour.
+Tsavorite which is the most highly sought after variety of grossular garnet exhibits a vivid green colour.
+It was discovered in 1968 in Tanzania.
+Three years later it was also found in Kenya.
+The American jewellery company Tiffany & Co who were the first to market the stone, named it after the Tsavo National Park.

-Demantoid garnet is one of the rarest and most valuable varieties whose name comes from the Dutch word 'demant' meaning 'diamond' because of its impressive fire or brilliance.
+Demantoid garnet is one of the rarest and most valuable varieties.
+The name comes from the Dutch word 'demant' meaning 'diamond' because of its impressive fire or brilliance.
 It was first discovered in 1868 and quickly became popular with jewellers including Carl Fabergé and Tiffany & Co.
 Demantoid garnet was also popular during the Victorian era and with Russian Tsars.

 Garnet through the Ages

-Garnets were widely traded in Carthage (Tunisia) during early Roman times where they were believed to have strong curative powers and were also used for hundreds of years as an abrasive.
-Garnet is still widely used today as an abrasive because it's relatively hard, has sharp edges and once crushed is perfect for cutting and sanding.
+Garnets were widely traded in Carthage (Tunisia) during early Roman times.
+They were believed to have strong curative powers and were also used for hundreds of years as an abrasive.
+Garnet is still widely used today as an abrasive because it's relatively hard, has sharp edges and once crushed is ideal for cutting and sanding.

 The high priest breastplate was a religious garment worn by the Jewish high priest during biblical times.
 It was adorned with twelve precious gemstones each of which was inscribed with one of the twelve tribes of Israel.
 Carbuncle is believed to have been the third stone in the first row.

-Almandine also known as the 'Ceylon Ruby' has been popular in jewellery since at least Roman times and was referenced by Pliny the Elder Roman author, naturalist and natural philosopher.
+Almandine also known as the 'Ceylon Ruby' has been popular in jewellery since at least Roman times.
+It was referenced by Pliny the Elder Roman author, naturalist and natural philosopher.

-The name garnet originates from the Greek word 'granatus' meaning 'seed like' which refers to a red seed that was mostly associated with the pomegranate.
-Throughout history because of its deep red colour the mineral has often been mistaken for ruby.
+The name garnet originates from the Greek word 'granatus' meaning 'seed like'.
+This is a reference to a red red seed that was mostly associated with the pomegranate.
+Throughout history because of its deep red colour, the mineral has often been mistaken for ruby.

-In years gone by the mineral garnet was used as an amulet by travellers because it was believed to preserve health and honour, cure the wearer of diseases and offer protection against perils encountered during the journey.
-Many explorers and travellers who carried the stone believed it would illuminate the night sky.
-It's now known that garnet's luminosity is caused by its high refraction of light.
+Garnet has long been used as an amulet by travellers.
+This stone was believed to preserve health and honour, cure the wearer of diseases and offer protection against perils encountered during their journey.
+Many explorers and travellers who carried a garnet believed it would illuminate the night sky.
+It's now known the stone's luminosity is caused by its high refraction of light.

 Garnet January's Birthstone

-The photos of the mineral garnet that we've featured in our article are all clickable and redirect to the original full size image.
-The first two are courtesy of Stan Celestian (Flickr), the third which was taken by Stone Mania is on display in London's Natural History Museum.
+The photos of the mineral garnet that we've featured in our article are all clickable and redirect to the original non-compressed image.
+The first two are courtesy of Stan Celestian, the third taken by Stone Mania is on display in London's Natural History Museum.